-Once in a while, out from our tech oriented lives, we all have probably noticed the way technology is evolving with every passing day.
+Once in a while, out of our tech-oriented lives, we all have probably noticed the way technology is evolving with every passing day.

-Though the announcement was made last year at the Google’s I/O in May 2016, Android Instant apps are back in motion as the company started their testing with Periscope, Viki, Buzzfeed, and Wish applications.
+In May 2016, Google’s I/O has announced, Android Instant apps are back in motion as the company started their testing with Periscope, Viki, Buzzfeed, and Wish applications.

 Call it bridging the gap between mobile apps and mobile web, or dawn of a newly defined app world, the concept of Android Instant Apps, by all means, is grabbing the attention globally.